What is Hot Money?

 3. Capital controls

 In China, protectionary policies against foreign investments were implemented in recent years.
-The policies made it harder for direct foreign investment in the Chinese capital market.
+The policies made it harder to engage in direct foreign investment in the Chinese capital market.

 Investing in Hot Money

-As evidenced in the examples above, hot money is not for the risk-intolerant.
+A hot money strategy is not for the risk-averse.
 Such investments require a great deal of market knowledge, sound financial acumen and, ultimately, luck.
-There are, however, certain methods an investor can apply to increase their chances of generating high returns.
+There are, however, certain steps an investor can take to increase their chances of generating high returns.

 Conducting enough research

 An investor should always perform as much research as possible.
-There is no downside to possessing more information, other than perhaps the cost and effort needed to get them.
-Good information and research is the differentiator between hot money and a reckless investment.
+There is no downside to possessing more information, other than perhaps the effort required.
+Good information and research is often the difference between a smart trade and a reckless investment.